"

 Decisions about the various research components do not necessarily occur in sequential order.
 For example, you may have to think about potential ethical concerns before changing your working question.
 In summary, the following list shows some of the major components you’ll need to consider as you design your research project.
 Make sure you have information that will inform how you think about each component.

 Carve some time out each week during the beginning of the research process to revisit your working question.
 As you write notes on the articles you find, reflect on how that knowledge would impact your working question and the purpose of your research.
 You still have some time to figure it out.
-We’ll work on turning your working question into a full-fledged research question in Chapter 9.
+We’ll work on turning your working question into a full-fledged research question in Parts 2 and 3 of the textbook.

 Key Takeaways